Blaumaus/rust_botnet/README.md

 * DoS attack module.
 * Loader & Executer of any files.
 * Update module.
+* Program adds itself to autoload register and moves to hidden folder in C:/ drive root.

 Notice, that this is not production ready version.
 There are many bugs which are waiting to fix.